maybebyte/anthesis/dns-sinkhole.md

 Notice several things:

-- Uppercase gets converted to lowercase.
+- Uppercase converts to lowercase.
 DNS is case insensitive.
 - Duplicate entries are removed.
-- Bogus entries aren't included.
+- Bogus entries don't appear.
-- Lines that start with a comment are completely ignored (otherwise `bing.com` would appear in the list).
+- Lines that start with a comment are ignored completely (otherwise `bing.com` would appear in the list).
 - Lines are sorted (easier to [`diff(1)`](https://man.openbsd.org/diff) that way)